-I have been a phographer since I was in the third grade.
-Rene Little's Grandfather was an AZ Highwayus Photographer in Phoenix, AZ. in the 50's-70's.
+I have been a phographer since the third grade.
+Rene Little's Grandfather was an AZ Highways Photographer in Phoenix, AZ. in the 50's-70's.
 So sorry, I do not remember his name.
-He had his own studio and darkroom built at the back end of the house.
-So with my dads very old Ansco 120 bellows, range finder, camera it all began.
-I remember him telling me; to keep the shutter on 125'th of a second, f-stop at f-11.
-Since we were in sunny Phoenix AZ, 125 ISO/ASA.
-And please, keep trying to figure out the "focus footage" from me to my subject.
-Manual old school by 3 feet-10 feet, etc. I never did ask him about that funny "infinity" marking on the lense.
+He had his own studio and darkroom built in to the backside of the house.
+So with my dads very old Ansco 120 bellows, range finder camera it all began.
+I remember him telling me to keep the shutter on 125'th of a second, f-stop at f-11.
+Since we were in sunny Phoenix 100 ISO/ASA worked great.
+And please, keep trying to figure out the "focus footage".
+Manual old school everything.
+Manuel focus from 3'-10', to infinity, etc.

-Well after the first roll of film we discovered light pouring in to the bellows.
-This aparently was damaged by age & the fire in the bed of my dads truck.
+Well after the first roll of 120 film we discovered light pouring in to the bellows.
+This aparently was damaged by age & the fire in the back of my dads truck.
 Another story....

 So off to NY city it went to be repaired.
 Once that was done, I was off and shooting.
-My mom would always complain why I would mostly take photos of the clouds, houses, rocks, or anything but people.
+My mom would always complain about why I would take photos of clouds, houses, rocks, anything but people.
 People are hard, things that do not move, are easy.
 I think that is what I said.

 Anyway, here we are.
 I am able to get my horse and photo fix at the same time.
 This makes me lucky to have a perfect world to visit.

-Hopfully I have made you feel something with my imagery and maybe smile.
+Hopfully, I have made you feel something with my imagery and maybe smile a bit.

 See you down the road, Happy Trails!